Jungfrau in Winter: Best Things to Do in Wengen, Jungfraujoch & Meiringen

 Sledding on the family-friendly sled piste Fox Run near Wengen

-Ice skating in Wengen
+Ice Skating in Wengen

 Kids ice skating in Wengen Switzerland